CityofToronto/bdit_data-sources/volumes/miovision/update_intersections/Readme.md

 	<img src="image-1.png" alt="Identifying miovision `px` using ITS Central" width="600"/>

-4. **Restricted legs**
+5. **Restricted legs**
     In order to find out which leg of that intersection is restricted (no cars approaching from that leg), go to Google Map to find out the direction of traffic.

 6. **Insert statement**
     Prepare an insert statement for the new intersection(s).
-Alternatively [this](#adding-many-intersections) section contains a python snippet you can use to do the same, which may be helpful for adding a large number of intersections or if you want to insert with the help of the miovision_bot due to permissions issues.
+Alternatively [this](#adding-many-intersections) section contains a python snippet you can use to do the same via a spreadsheet, which may be helpful for adding a large number of intersections.

 	```sql
 	INSERT INTO miovision_api.intersections(intersection_uid, id, intersection_name,